git-emjey/Night-Shift/README.md

 **Step 1.1: Download Git**

-Go to the official Git website: [https://git-scm.com/downloads](https://git-scm.com/downloads)
+- Go to the official Git website: [https://git-scm.com/downloads](https://git-scm.com/downloads)

-Choose your operating system (Windows / Mac / Linux).
+- Choose your operating system (Windows).

-Download and run the installer.
+- Download and run the installer.

-During installation, you can use the default options.
+- During installation, you can use the default options.
 Click **Next** until it finishes.

 **Step 1.2: Download Git LFS**

-Go to the official Git LFS website: [https://git-lfs.github.com/](https://git-lfs.github.com/)
+- Go to the official Git LFS website: [https://git-lfs.github.com/](https://git-lfs.github.com/)

-Download the installer for your operating system.
+- Download the installer for your operating system.

-Run the installer and follow the prompts.
+- Run the installer and follow the prompts.

 **Step 1.3: Initialize Git LFS**

-Open **PowerShell** (Windows).
+- Open **PowerShell** (Windows).

-Run this command to make Git LFS work in your Git repositories:
+- Run this command to make Git LFS work in your Git repositories:

 **git lfs install**